When you choose a primary care doctor for yourself or a loved one, make sure to choose a doctor you can trust. A primary care doctor can:

 - Can you get lab work and x-rays done in the office?

-- If you are more comfortable speaking to a doctor in a language besides English, is there a doctor or nurse who speaks that language?
+- If you are more comfortable speaking in a language besides English, is there a doctor or nurse who speaks that language?

 If you answer “no” to any of these questions, you may want to keep looking.